wp-plugins/woocommerce-poor-guys-swiss-knife/readme.txt

 Checkout / My Account:

 * WooCommerce Checkout form customization (works also for billing and shipping fields on the customer's "My Account" page)
-* Drag and Drop for all Checkout form fields to order all fields (WooCommerce build-in fields and your custom fields)
+* Drag and Drop for all Checkout form fields to order all fields (WooCommerce built-in fields and your custom fields)
 * Support for all input types and data (select, checkbox, radio, text, textarea, date picker, time picker, number ranges, password, email) without restrictions
 * Full i18n support to allow localization and translation of all labels, placeholders
-* Remove WooCommerce build-in fields
+* Remove WooCommerce built-in fields
 * Manage required state for all fields
 * Handle minimum and maximum calendar offset for date fields
-* Separate build-in billing and shipping fields from your own custom fields adding a custom title
+* Separate built-in billing and shipping fields from your own custom fields adding a custom title
-* Manage build-in and custom field alignment and span for each field (left, right, full)
+* Manage built-in and custom field alignment and span for each field (left, right, full)
-* Add second email validator field for build-in email field
+* Add second email validator field for built-in email field
-* Add second validator field to custom input fields for passwords, additional email inputs, etc.
+* Add second validator field to custom input fields for passwords, custom email fields, etc.
 * Hide captured data in emails and receipts on a per field basis
 * Load values and options into inputs and selects via custom javascript
 * Restrict payment gateways on a per product basis loading the most restrictive set of gateways if customer cart holds more than one product

 Localization:

-* Configure and handle behaviour of vital build in fields for enabled countries (checkout form reconfigures dynamically when customer switches billing or shipping country and this allows you to handle labels and placeholders for enabled countries)
+* Configure and handle behaviour of vital built-in fields for enabled countries (checkout form reconfigures dynamically when customer switches billing or shipping country and this allows you to handle labels and placeholders for enabled countries)

 General:

-* Set labels for shop buttons (Add to Cart, Read more, Select options, tax, etc.)
+* Set labels for shop buttons (Add to Cart, Read more, On Sale, Select options, tax, etc.)
 * Manage available payment gateways on a per product basis with intelligent filter to show the most restrictive combination when a customer has more than one product in his cart
-* Configure number of items on shop pages, etc.
-* Filter products to be displayed on main shop page
+* Add one cc and one bcc email to all emails send by WooCommerce

 Cart: